mounir-hammouti/python_project_DIA3/README.md

 git clone https://github.com/mounir-hammouti/python_project_DIA3.git
 ```

 It is better to create a virtual environment for the project, so you will not encounter versioning problems.
-First, go into the directory where you have the project folder then:
+First, go into the directory where you have cloned the repository then:

 ```
-cd /path/to/python_project_DIA3
+cd python_project_DIA3
 python3 -m venv .
 .\Scripts\activate.bat.
 ```
 If you are using powershell, use this command instead :
 ```
-cd /path/to/python_project_DIA3
+cd python_project_DIA3
 python3 -m venv .
 . .\Scripts\Activate.ps1
 ```
 For MAC users :
 ```
-cd /path/to/python_project_DIA3
+cd python_project_DIA3
 python3 -m venv .
 . bin/activate
 ```